A College of Forestry team is on a mission to grow the maple industry in the PNW

-“This is a great economic opportunity for Oregonians to expand the industry and take advantage of the fact that bigleaf maples are really abundant in Oregon,” he says.
-“The Pacific Northwest bigleaf maple can produce a delicious, unique, and complex maple syrup, along with other products like nutritional maple water, wonderful edible flowers, and beautiful lumber and firewood.”
+“This is a great economic opportunity for Oregonians to build an industry and take advantage of the fact that bigleaf maples are especially abundant in western Oregon,” he says.
+“The Pacific Northwest bigleaf maple can produce a delicious, unique, and complex maple syrup, along with other products like nutritional maple water, delicious edible flowers, honey, beautiful lumber, figured wood, and firewood.”

-Jones assembled a research team that spans the university and includes scholars and students from anthropology, geography, environmental arts and humanities, economics, ethnobiology and engineering.
-The College of Forestry is represented by graduate students Melanie Douville and John Scheb, professor emeritus Barb Lachenbruch, Ron Reuter, associate professor and program director of natural resources, Badege Bishaw, an agroforester and College of Forestry courtesy faculty, and Tiffany Fegel, a coordinator with OSU’s forestry and natural resources extension is also part of the team.
+Jones assembled a research team that spans the university and includes scholars and students from anthropology, food science, extension, geography, environmental arts and humanities, economics, ethnobiology and engineering.
+The College of Forestry is represented by graduate students Melanie Douville and John Scheb, professor emeritus Barb Lachenbruch who brings tree physiology expertise, associate professor Ron Reuter, who contributes his soil science expertise and, Badege Bishaw, retired College of Forestry courtesy faculty who specializes in agroforestry.
+Tiffany Fegel, a coordinator with OSU’s forestry and natural resources extension is also part of the team.
 Many other Oregon State University and off-campus experts contribute their knowledge and expertise including College of Liberal Arts professor Lisa Price (ethnobiology), College of Agricultural Sciences associate professor Joy Waite-Cusic (food safety) and senior faculty research assistant Ann Colonna (sensory testing) and Portland State University’s Rebecca McLain (ethnography).

-The team was awarded a million dollars in funding through a pair of multiyear awards from the federal government to help build a sustainable maple industry in Oregon.
-The project is focused on promoting bigleaf maple tapping and providing training, tools and education to landowners interested in developing commercial enterprises.
+The team was awarded a million dollars in funding through a pair of multiyear awards from the federal government to help establish a sustainable maple industry in Oregon.
+The project is focused on promoting bigleaf maple sap procurement and processing and providing training, tools and education to landowners interested in developing commercial enterprises.
 Additionally, the team is building a database system to map quantitative and qualitative data associated with the project.

 The team also works to mitigate the risks involved with managing and sugaring bigleaf maples.
 Examples of project work includes incorporating food safety standards into commercial production, investigating how wildlife, certain diseases, and different climatic conditions affect bigleaf maple stands, the relation between soil and flavor, and creating business case studies that landowners can learn from.

-“I think there’s an infectious nature of tapping bigleaf maples and we’re trying to help landowners find the easiest and most economically and ecologically prudent path to get into “sugaring”, as they refer to it in maple industry,” says Jones.
+“I think there’s a romance and infectious nature of tapping bigleaf maples and we’re trying to help landowners find the easiest and most economically and ecologically prudent path to get into “sugaring”, as they refer to it in maple industry,” says Jones.

 With climate change ushering in greater uncertainty about the future of Pacific Northwest forests, the bigleaf team is interested in how the trees will fare under changing conditions.